-The CPUC requires GSWC to comply with the safe drinking water standards established by the U.S. Environmental Protection Agency ("EPA") and the Division of Drinking Water (DDW), formerly the California Department of Public Health, under the State Water Resources Control Board ("SWRCB").
+GSWC is required to comply with the safe drinking water standards established by the U.S. Environmental Protection Agency ("EPA") and the Division of Drinking Water ("DDW"), under the State Water Resources Control Board ("SWRCB").
 The EPA regulates contaminants that may have adverse health effects that are known or likely to occur at levels of public health concern, and the regulation of which will provide a meaningful opportunity for health risk reduction.
 The DDW, acting on behalf of the EPA, administers the EPA's program in California.
 Similar state agencies administer these rules in the other states in which Registrant operates.